smcclennon/Prime-Finder/README.md

 - Cross Compatible
 - Generate and display prime numbers
 - Display total calculations
-- Display the elapsed time for the current prime-search
+- Display the elapsed time for the current prime-search (Windows only)
-- Display the current number being prime-tested
+- Display the current number being prime-tested (Windows only)
 - Save prime numbers to a file (`Primer.txt`)
-- Save generation statistics (total calculations, number of prime numbers found; `Primer.config`)
+- Save generation statistics (total calculations, number of prime numbers found; `Primer_config.json`)
+- Pickup where you left off *(on any OS with Python!)*

-## Windows installation
+## Usage
 Download the latest release (`Primer.py`) directly onto the target machine.
-## Unix-based OS installation
-Download the latest compatibility release (`Primer.C.py`)

 #### Requirements:
 - Python 3.6+